AdobeDocs/experience-platform.en/help/xdm/ui/fields/overview.md

 >
 >If the class or mixin you select is a core resource provided by Adobe, it cannot be edited and therefore the controls shown above will not appear.
 If the schema you want to add fields to is based on a core XDM class and does not contain any custom mixins, you can [create a new mixin](../resources/mixins.md#create) to add to the schema instead.

-To add a new field to the resource, select the **plus (+)** icon next to the object-type field that you want to define the field under.
+To add a new field to the resource, select the **plus (+)** icon next to the schema's name in the canvas, or next to the object-type field that you want to define the field under.

 ![](../../images/ui/fields/overview/plus-icon.png)